Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wBVPNXngK7A.md

 ### Transcript

-> will update five be the last major update before one pointer oh i don't know maybe maybe it's the last one maybe there's more who knows top secret i'll never tell oh gosh
+> will update five be the last major update before one pointer oh I don't know maybe maybe it's the last one maybe there's more who knows top secret I'll never tell oh gosh